autoSteve/acMqtt/README.md

 - MQTT, button, sa=Entry / Egress, lvl=0/1/2/5/127, pn=Inside      *(a trigger control group with various levels)*
 - MQTT, button, sa=Outside, img=mdi:gate-open,      *(a lighting group button to open a gate)*
 - MQTT, bsensor, sa=Carport, on=Motion detected, off=No motion
+- MQTT, sensor, sa=Family room, pn=Alarm state, lvl=Disarmed:0/Armed:1,       *(a lighting group sensor to display alarm state)*

 For the bsensor example of a carport motion sensor, set up a CBus group address on the PIR unit to trigger on movement with a short timer like 5s in a block entry and then add the MQTT keywords to that group.

 For some PIR sensors, like the 5753PEIRL the light level may be broadcast periodically to a group address.
-Getting this into HomeAssistant is then trivial with keywords like these:
+Getting this into HomeAssistant as a percentage is then trivial with keywords like these:

 - MQTT, sensor, sa=Carport, pn=Carport Light Level, unit=%, dec=0, scale=0.390625,